LappleApple/awesome-leading-and-managing/Leadership-Philosophies-and-Styles.md

 - [An Inside Look at a Flat Organization That Serves Millions](http://firstround.com/review/An-Inside-Look-at-a-Flat-Organization-That-Serves-Millions/) - by First Round Capital.
 Takeaway: When you boil it down, management is really about two things—trust and clarity.
 "Keeping a company flat is all about finding creative ways to achieve trust and clarity without the bureaucracy."

 - ["Build a Team That Doesn’t Need You" and Other Counterintuitive Strategies to Succeed as a Manager](https://blog.gitprime.com/counterintuitive-strategies-succeed-manager/) - by Ben Thompson.
 Takeaway: a profile of Heptio VP Engineering Kevin Stewart, who identifies and discusses the following leadership qualities: authentically caring about people on your team, preparing yourself as a leader and understanding your organization, rallying your team through empowerment and transparency/openness, providing context around decisions and disagreeing-and-committing if necessary, and getting out of people's way.

+- [How to Take Control of Your Own Leadership](https://blog.coleadership.com/how-to-take-control-of-your-own-leadership/) - by Jean Hsu.
+Takeaway: Observe the kind of leader you want to be, come up with a plan of action, and analyze what worked.

 - [Introverts Think They Won’t Like Being Leaders but They Are Capable](https://theconversation.com/introverts-think-they-wont-like-being-leaders-but-they-are-capable-84371) - by Peter O'Connor and Andrew Spark.
 Takeaway: Introverted characteristics are prevalent in servant leaders.
 The challenge is to help introverts to be more confident about their leadership potential.